Entanglement entropy and particle number cumulants of disordered fermions: Acknowledgements

 \section{Acknowledgements}

-We are grateful to D. Ivanov and F. Pollmann for useful discussions.
+We are grateful to J. Bardarson, R. Berkovits, D. Ivanov, and F. Pollmann for useful discussions.
+We thank C. Flindt for the correspondence on the convergence issue of the series for the entanglement entropy.
 The work was funded in part by Deutsche Forschungsgemeinschaft, by Russian Foundation for Basic Research under the grant No. 15-32-20176, and by Russian President Grant No. MD-5620.2016.2.